hypervel/hypervel.org/docs/docs/urls.md

 ### Accessing the Current URL

-If no path is provided to the `url` helper, an `LaravelHyperf\Router\UrlGenerator` instance is returned, allowing you to access information about the current URL:
+If no path is provided to the `url` helper, an `Hypervel\Router\UrlGenerator` instance is returned, allowing you to access information about the current URL:

 ```php
 // Get the current URL without the query string...